The Family Limited Partnership Made Easy

 c) Do not make personal loans from the FLP.

-f) Generally, the transfers should conform to a business plan over a period of time.
-Transferring assets as part of a “death bed” transfer or in contemplation of death will draw IRS scrutiny and could possibly eliminate some of the benefits associated with the FLP.
+f) Generally, the transfers should conform to a business plan over some time.
+Transferring assets as part of a “death bed” transfer or in contemplation of death will draw IRS scrutiny and could eliminate some of the benefits associated with the FLP.

 g) Make sure the donor has sufficient personal assets to make a living separate from the assets transferred into the FLP.
 If the donor does not have sufficient assets, the destitution of the donor is prime evidence that the FLP is a sham created to take advantage of certain tax benefits.